An Epic European Road Trip: A Photographer's Guide to 5 Weeks of Nature & City Adventures through Ireland, Portugal, France & Italy

 12.18 km, Elev. gain 659 m, 6 hours with stops and a nap on the mountain https://www.alltrails.com/en-gb/trail/italy/south-tyrol/seceda-rifugio-firenze-col-raiser-2?sh=a1qwdv&utm_medium=trail_share&utm_source=alltrails_

-Wed, Aug 20th: Dolomites - Val Gardena Hikes & Scenic Lakes
+Wed, Aug 20th: Dolomites - Val Gardena relax day

-• Walked in the rain to Cascata Tervela waterfall at Val Gardena (8.2km)
+To continue our walking each day, we popped on the rain jackets and walked in the rain to Cascata Tervela waterfall at Val Gardena (8.2km).

 Thur, Aug 21st: Dolomites - Cortina & Lake Sorapis